jasherai/chef-workflow-wiki/standard-tasks.md

   configuration and certificates.
 This must be done before any tasks will work, or the configuration must be pointed at another knife configuration.
 * `chef_server:destroy` - tears down any created chef server.
-* `cookbooks:upload` - upload your cookbooks to the chef server.
+* `chef:cookbooks:upload` - upload your cookbooks to the chef server.
 * `test` - run the integration test suite.
 * `test:recipes` - run the recipes test suite.
 * `test:recipes:cleanup` - clean up recipe machines.